edo9300/ygopro-core/README.md

 ## Compiling
 See the [main EDOPro wiki](https://github.com/edo9300/ygopro/wiki/) for details.

+## License

+EDOPro's core is free/libre and open source software licensed under the GNU Affero General Public License, version 3 or later.
+Please see [LICENSE](https://github.com/edo9300/ygopro-core/blob/master/LICENSE) and [COPYING](https://github.com/edo9300/ygopro-core/blob/master/COPYING) for more details.

+Yu-Gi-Oh! is a trademark of Shueisha and Konami.
+This is not affiliated with or endorsed by Shueisha or Konami.

+# Below is outdated!

 ## Exposed Functions

 - `int_32 get_api_version(int_32* min)` : This function is used to get the current version of the api.